What is ERP and How Does It Work? | Complete Overview

 Trends to Watch: AI and Machine Learning

-The world of ERP is constantly evolving, and emerging technologies like artificial intelligence (AI) and machine learning are set to revolutionize the way businesses operate.
+The world of ERP is constantly evolving, and emerging technologies like artificial intelligence (AI) and machine learning are changing how companies handle tasks like planning, inventory, and reporting.
 From predictive analytics to automated workflows, these technologies will enhance efficiency, improve decision-making, and drive innovation.

 ERP in Bangladesh: A Growing Trend